Roshan-AWS-Personal/roshan-aws-personal.github.io/_ai-kb/05-retrieval-v2-cost-pivot-faiss-on-s3.md

 ---
 layout: default
-title: "Cost Pivot: FAISS on S3 (Retrieval v2)"
+title: "Retrieval v2: Cost Pivot: FAISS on S3"
 ---

 Although my first iteration of the project achieved the milestones I wanted, the **idle baseline cost** of OpenSearch Serverless didn’t fit a public portfolio app with **sporadic traffic**.
 Merely keeping the indexes open in OpenSearch costed me 250 USD a week, which I sadly found out the hard way.
 I still wanted strong retrieval, but with **near-zero idle** and simpler ops.
 That led to a deliberate pivot: keep the same chat experience, but swap the vector backend for **FAISS stored in S3** and loaded by Lambda on demand.